ErikEJ/EFCorePowerTools/README-Beta.md

 project [Windows/Wizard folder] - refactored for our purposes.

 Where the patterns and design are subject to discussion and approval, the proposed path would be to use the MPV-VM pattern [as much as possible] to more effectively utilize the POC wizard framework.
-Unlike true MVP-VM, much of the View code-behind logic may remain in-tact to minimize the refactor effort.
+Unlike true MVP-VM, much of the view[s] code-behind logic may remain in-tact to minimize the refactor effort.

 https://github.com/user-attachments/assets/8a4cd041-92eb-4a54-baf2-ae7ce30055c1